tlwilliams895/gis-devops/docs/_sources/week06/project/index.rst.txt

 * Download docker installer from `here <https://store.docker.com/editions/community/docker-ce-desktop-mac>`_
 * That will install docker as a service and an application that will run everytime your computer starts. (look for the whale icon in your menu bar at the top of your mac)
 * Now you can run ``$ docker`` commands in your terminal.
-Like the one below. (this runs a docker instance that contains ElasticSearch)
+Like the one below. (this runs a docker instance that contains Elasticsearch)
-* The connection information for the docker version of ElasticSearch is contained in the comments of `this file <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/src/main/resources/application.properties>`_
+* The connection information for the docker version of Elasticsearch is contained in the comments of `this file <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/src/main/resources/application.properties>`_
 * MAKE SURE YOUR TESTS ARE PASSING LOCALLY BEFORE MOVING TO THE CLOUD

 .. note::

-  Be sure to stop your home brew Elasticsearch by running ``brew services stop elasticsearch``
+  Be sure to stop your home brew Elasticsearch by running ``brew services stop Elasticsearch``

 Create the container (NOTE: An id will be returned)::

-  $ docker create -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node"  -e "xpack.security.enabled=false" docker.elastic.co/elasticsearch/elasticsearch:5.6.0
+  $ docker create -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node"  -e "xpack.security.enabled=false" docker.elastic.co/Elasticsearch/Elasticsearch:5.6.0
   63918ba7994482d94bdaf7bbc2005d91e0ac2f02a88039ebe2521ed9d9e8e8b8 <----- this is returned after the above command, it's id of the container that is created COPY THIS SOMEHWERE

 Start the container::